Drug Activity & Trends

 b.
 Locally people who possess cocaine or crack typically sell or distribute it as quickly as possible to limit the risk of being caught with the drug.

 c.
-Information on cocaine and crack is provided seems to be rather sporadic in our area.
+Information on cocaine and crack seems to be rather sporadic in our area.
 It seems many prefer meth as the drug of choice.

 d.
 While Crack Cocaine is typically smoked we have interviewed people who have been able to melt it down for use in syringes.
 Cocaine is frequently ingested by snorting, smoking, or turning into a liquid and injecting through a syringe.